Indentation style: Lisp style

+Note: progn is a procedure for evaluating multiple sub-expressions sequentially for effects, while discarding all but the final (nth) return value.
+If all return values are desired, the values procedure would be used.

 Haskell style

 Haskell layout can make the placement of braces optional, although braces and semicolons are allowed in the language.

 The two segments below are equally acceptable to the compiler: